prashant-jayan21/minecraft-dialogue/README.md

 - Open the ``` Minecraft ``` directory as a project in IntelliJ.
 IntelliJ should automatically recognize that this is a Gradle project; if it asks if you want to import it as such, follow the directions to do so.

 # Project structure #
-- Code and data: `build/install/Python_Examples`
-- Screenshots: `Minecraft/run/screenshots`
+At a high-level, the data written by our systems is structured in the project as follows:

-Within `build/install/Python_Examples`:
+- Within `build/install/Python_Examples`:
   - `gold-configurations`: All target strutures used in data collection -- stored as XML files.
 If you create new target structues those will be written here as well.
   - `logs`: Any data collection sessions or demos you run will write log files here.
+- The screenshots will be written to `Minecraft/run/screenshots`.

+All of our code also resides in `build/install/Python_Examples`.

-More on target strctures:
+More on target structures:
 - [This](build/install/Python_Examples/configs_db.csv) contains a list of all target structures we used in data collection labeled as warmup, simple or complex (in increasing order of complexity).
 This was hand-labeled by us based on intuition -- factoring for things like number of blocks used, number of colors used, inherent structural complexity, number of floating blocks, etc. Hence, this is not a gold standard of labeling in any way.
 But it can still be a helpful guide when you are trying to pick out which target structures to try.
 - [This](https://github.com/CogComp/cwc-minecraft-models/blob/master/data/logs/splits.json) (in our models repo) contains the data splits we used for modeling purposes.
 These splits were done across target structures.
 There are three sets in it: `train` (target structures used in training data), `test` (target structures used in test data) and `val` (target structures used in validation data).
 When testing the architect demo for example, you might want to avoid using target structures that have been used in training data.
 - To see what a certain target stucture looks like, you can search within the folder housing our data on [Google Drive](https://drive.google.com/drive/folders/1zYXAO95f9qCyuUUd20OVkWOCcCOQ5uUp?usp=sharing).
 For example, if you are intersted in seeing what `C42.xml` looks like, search within the folder for "C42" and select any one of the pdf files displayed in the search results.
 Browse through its contents and pick out a chapter titled C42.
 The first section within that chapter should show you 4 canonical views of the structure.